collective/collective.developermanual/source/reference_manuals/active/schema-driven-forms/index.rst

 Schema-driven forms
 ====================

-**This tutorial covers how to schema-driven forms, using the z3c.form library.
+**This tutorial covers how to build schema-driven forms, using the z3c.form and plone.autoform libraries.
-Whilst aimed at Dexterity developers, there is nothing Dexterity-specific about this tutorial.**

 .. toctree::
    :maxdepth: 2